Events & webhooks

 Events allow your system to know when something occurs within Seismic.
 When an event such as a LiveSend summary occurs, Seismic will send an HTTPS request to your application with a payload describing the event that occurred.
 You can use this information to make informed decisions like triggering a secondary action.

-Toggling on the event subscription will enable you to define your result url.
-In order to save your event subscription we need to validate the url provided.
-To verify the url we'll send a request with a challenge parameter called challenge
+Toggling on the enable events will enable you to define your event request url.
+In order to save your event settings we need to validate the url provided.
+To verify the url we'll send a request with a challenge parameter called challenge in the payload, and your endpoint must respond with that challenge value int the body to verify the url.

 {